mewfree/mileend-roulette/README.md

 API endpoint: http://www.mileendroulette.com

-- `/[state]/list`: lists all establishments
+- `/[state]`: lists all establishments
 - `/[state]/random`: randomly selects one establishment

 The three available states are:

-- hungry: for restaurants
+- `hungry`: for restaurants
-- thirsty: for bars
+- `thirsty`: for bars
-- both: for bars where you can eat / restaurants where you can have alcoholic drinks
+- `both`: for bars where you can eat / restaurants where you can have alcoholic drinks

 Example: